When is The Haunting of Bly Manor release date? Netflix trailer, cast and news

 Get ready for The Haunting of Bly Manor, an all-new story from the creators of Hill House.

-Now the writer/director is back for more, bringing along many of the cast members from his last series but with a change of source material.

-Whereas The Haunting of Hill House was based on Shirley Jackson’s novel of the same name, new series The Haunting of Bly Manor takes its inspiration from another master of horror: Henry James.
+It’s almost time for Netflix subscribers to get terrified all over again, with The Haunting of Hill House creator Mike Flanagan bringing his latest series The Haunting of Bly Manor to the streaming platform just in time for Halloween.

+Whereas his previous series took Shirley Jackson’s iconic haunted house tale as its inspiration, this time round Flanagan has turned his attention to the work of Henry James, in particular his classic tale The Turn of the Screw.

-The main focus of this series is James’ horrifying 1898 novel The Turn of the Screw, which tells the story of a governess who becomes convinced the grounds where she works are haunted, but other James stories are present in the narrative as well.
+The 1898 novella tells the story of a governess who becomes convinced the grounds where she works are haunted, and a similar fate befalls Dani Clayton, the main character in the new series, played by returning Hill House star Victoria Pedretti.

-The setting is updated to 1987, and according to Flanagan it’s even scarier than Hill House – and with the series set to arrive in time for Halloween, it couldn’t be coming at a better time.
+The setting is updated to 1987 and told from the perspective of a largely unseen narrator, and Flanagan has hinted that it could be even scarier than the previous series – while also describing it as a tragic gothic love story.

-The new series will move away from the family drama aspect of the first season, and focus more on a tragic love story – with potential suggestions of a ghostly love triangle – and many cast members from Hill House will be returning, albeit in brand new roles.

 The creepy teaser trailer, released at the end of August, suggests that the action kicks off with an au pair’s death – and the hiring of an American replacement, who comes to live at the house.
 The teaser also features dolls that come alive at night (fairly standard horror fare but still terrifying) and an orphaned little girl, who’s alarmingly composed when confronted with a loud demon.